lpaschka37/Project1/README.md

 ```
 Camp Finder is an app for people who love camping and getting outdoors.
 Camp Finder uses information from National Parks based on the nerest city location.
-This application will provide users with information about state parks loacted within a predetermined radius from the nearest city.
-Including directions and loal weather for the area.
+This application will provide users with information about state parks located within a predetermined radius from the nearest city.
+Includes directions and local weather for the area.

 ```